NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 Plugin that extracts point features from an MVT overlay and manages their screen-space occupation, preventing label crowding via a hierarchical lock system and raycasted depth placement.
-Rendering is left entirely to the caller via the driver's `onAnnotationsUpdate`.
+Rendering is left entirely to the caller via the driver's `onPointsUpdate` / `onLabelsUpdate`.

 ### .constructor